-In 1998 McKenzie left the Mamas & the Papas and retired once more.
+In 1998 McKenzie left The Mamas & the Papas and retired once more.
 He appeared at the Los Angeles tribute concert for Phillips in 2001.
-Nine years later he began suffering from Guillain–Barré syndrome, which would eventually claim his life in 2012 at the age of 73.
+Nine years later he began suffering from Guillain–Barré syndrome, which would eventually claim his life on 18 August 2012 at the age of 73.

 Written by: John Phillips

 Weeks at number 1: 4 (9 August-5 September)

 Scottish ice hockey player Tony Hand – 15 August